Ritabrata89/Payconiq_Assignment/StockManagementApplication/README.md

 - We can implement caching so that the application performs faster.
 - We can implement filters to validate data for further improvements.

+Note: This application uses LOMBOK annotations so please enable option for Lombok annotations in the IDE if required.